Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Preliminary

 \begin{definition}[Spatiotemporal Time Series Imputation] Given an incomplete spatiotemporal time series $\mathbf{G}=(\mathbf{X}, \mathbf{A}, \mathbf{M})$, we denote $\mathbf{Y}\in\mathbf{R}^{N\times T}$ as the complete time series of $\mathbf{X}$, such that $\mathbf{X}=\mathbf{M}\odot{\mathbf{Y}}$, where $\odot$ is the Hadamard product.
 The task is to build a function $\hat{\mathbf{Y}}=f(\mathbf{G})$ to minimize the reconstruction error, e.g., Mean Absolute Error (MAE), between $\hat{\mathbf{Y}}$ and $\mathbf{Y}$. \end{definition}

-\begin{definition}[Granger Causality \cite{granger1969investigating,cheng2022cuts}] Let $\mathbf{X}\in\mathbb{R}^{N\times T}$ be the values of past $T$ steps of $N$ time series, and $\hat{y}_{i,T+1}=f_i(\mathbf{X})\in\mathbb{R}$ be the \emph{time series forecasting function} predicting the future value of the $i$-th time series at the $T+1$ step, where $i\in[1,\dots, N]$.
-The $j$-th time series is said to Granger cause the $i$-th time series if there exists a point $x'_{j,t}\neq x_{j,t}$, $t\in[1,\dots,T]$, such that $f_i(\mathbf{X}')\neq f_i(\mathbf{X})$, where $\mathbf{X}'$ is obtained by replacing $x_{j,t}$ in $\mathbf{X}$ with $x'_{j,t}$. \end{definition}
+\begin{definition}[Granger Causality \cite{granger1969investigating,cheng2022cuts}] Let $\mathbf{X}\in\mathbb{R}^{N\times T}$ be the values of past $T$ steps of $N$ time series, and $\hat{y}_{i,T+1}=f_i(\mathbf{X})\in\mathbb{R}$ be the \emph{time series forecasting function} predicting the future value of the $i$-th time series at the $T+1$ step, where $i\in\{1,\dots, N\}$.
+The $i'$-th time series is said to Granger cause the $i$-th time series if there exists a point $x'_{i',t'}\neq x_{i',t'}$, $t'\in\{1,\dots,T\}$, such that $f_i(\mathbf{X}')\neq f_i(\mathbf{X})$, where $\mathbf{X}'$ is obtained by replacing $x_{i',t'}$ in $\mathbf{X}$ with $x'_{i',t'}$. \end{definition}

-Generally speaking, if $x_{j,t}$ has impact on the prediction of the future value of the $i$-th time series, then the $j$-th time series Granger causes the $i$-th time series.
+Generally, if $x_{i',t'}$ impacts the prediction of the future value of the $i$-th time series, then the $i'$-th time series Granger causes the $i$-th time series.
 In the case that $f_i$ is a linear model:

-If the coefficient $\alpha_{j,t}\neq0$, then the $j$-th time series Granger causes the $i$-th time series.
+if the coefficient $\alpha_{i',t'}\neq0$, then the $i'$-th time series Granger causes the $i$-th time series.

 \begin{definition}[Attention Function] Let $\mathbf{q}$ and $\{\mathbf{k}_{i}\}_{i=1}^{N}$ be the $d$-dimensional query and key embeddings, let $s$ and $f_v$ be the scoring and message functions, then the attention function is defined as: